All Episodes

 Blanche Lincoln's approval rating has sunk to just 27%.

-Sixty-two percent of voters in the state disapprove of her.
+62% of voters in the state disapprove of her.

-Many would like to see Lincoln quit do the same, but it's clear that Lincoln or no Lincoln is going to be a very tough hold for Democrats, her Senate seat.
+Many would like to see Lincoln quit and do the same, but it's clear that Lincoln or no Lincoln is going to be a very tough hold for Democrats, her Senate seat.

-And in uh Arizona, as Obama and Democrat congressional leaders scramble to find a new message after a string of election defeats, Arizona Representative Gabriel Giffords appears increasingly vulnerable for her loyalty to the White House.
+And in Arizona, as Obama and Democrat congressional leaders scramble to find a new message after a string of election defeats, Arizona Representative Gabriel Giffords appears increasingly vulnerable for her loyalty to the White House.

-Just four months ago, the two-term Democrat looked so secure in her re-election that her district was rated solidly Democrat by the Cook Political Report, a quote unquote nonpartisan newsletter that analyzes congressional races.
+Just four months ago, the two-term Democrat looked so secure in her re-election that her district was rated solidly Democrat by the Cook Political Report, a quote-unquote nonpartisan newsletter that analyzes congressional races.

-Since then, the rating has slipped to likely Democrat and then to lean's Democrat.
+Since then, the rating has slipped to likely Democrat and then to Leans Democrat.

 The latest drop came shortly after Republican State Senator Jonathan Patton announced he was joining three other GOP candidates to challenge Giffords.